 Establishing an active lifestyle in the early years sets into motion a wonderful relationship with exercise and health for years to come.
 Children affected by weight issues may be resistant to exercise because it has become associated with weight loss, it’s uncomfortable, or it’s simply not fun.

-At TheHealthyWeighOut, our personal trainers, Marta and Terri, are stellar in helping kids and teens reclaim their love of movement.
+At TheHealthyWeighOut, our personal trainer, Terri, is stellar in helping kids and teens reclaim their love of movement.
 From basketball games to boxing to training for a sports event, children are taught that movement can be both good for your body and super fun!
 In a quiet, semi-private boutique movement studio suitable for people of all ages, kids (and their families!) feel safe and accepted just as they are and have a great time as they develop healthy movement skills!

 Getting Started: Treating Childhood Weight & Eating Issues